Mutual Information Estimation via $f$-Divergence and Data Derangements: Abstract

 \section{Abstract}

-The accurate estimation of the mutual information is a crucial task in various applications, including machine learning, communications, and biology, since it enables the understanding of complex systems.
-High-dimensional data render the task extremely challenging due to the amount of data to be processed and the presence of convoluted patterns.
-Neural estimators based on variational lower bounds of the mutual information have gained attention in recent years but they are prone to either high bias or high variance as a consequence of the partition function.
-We propose a novel class of discriminative mutual information estimators based on the variational representation of the $f$-divergence.
+Estimating mutual information accurately is pivotal across diverse applications, from machine learning to communications and biology, enabling us to gain insights into the inner mechanisms of complex systems.
+Yet, dealing with high-dimensional data presents a formidable challenge, due to its size and the presence of intricate relationships.
+Recently proposed neural methods employing variational lower bounds on the mutual information have gained prominence.
+However, these approaches suffer from either high bias or high variance, as the sample size and the structure of the loss function directly influence the training process.
+In this paper, we propose a novel class of discriminative mutual information estimators based on the variational representation of the $f$-divergence.
 We investigate the impact of the permutation function used to obtain the marginal training samples and present a novel architectural solution based on derangements.
-The proposed estimator is flexible as it exhibits an excellent bias/variance trade-off.
-Experiments on reference scenarios demonstrate that our approach outperforms state-of-the-art neural estimators both in terms of accuracy and complexity.
+The proposed estimator is flexible since it exhibits an excellent bias/variance trade-off.
+The comparison with state-of-the-art neural estimators, through extensive experimentation within established reference scenarios, shows that our approach offers higher accuracy and lower complexity.